jjadeseravla/MyWebsite/README.md

 ## future advancements
--sort validator out
+- sort validator out
--connect to mongoDB
+- connect to mongoDB
 - put content in
+- put in new images and redesign
+- testing??
+- heroku ??